By Betsy Teter, HubCity Writers Project. Updated for accuracy in June 2019.

 “I got a call from a woman here recently who said I was in trouble,” Nick tells me as he leans against the door to his small office.
 “She couldn’t get off my candy.
 She had eaten a whole tube for ten straight days.”

 Suddenly there is a face in the glass of the front door, a woman on the front stoop knocking.
-At the time of our interview, Nick wasn’t set up yet for retail sales (that begins in late fall 2013), but this woman—obviously a family friend—had driven downtown in need of some “crumbles” for the top of a dessert she was making at home.
+At the time of our interview, Nick wasn’t set up yet for retail sales (that began in late fall 2013), but this woman—obviously a family friend—had driven downtown in need of some “crumbles” for the top of a dessert she was making at home.
 “I’ll pay you the $3 later, I promise,” she says, a bit frantically.
 “I left my wallet at home.”
 Nick comes out of the kitchen with a Ziplock bag of the good stuff.

 “Don’t worry about it,” he says, and she hurries away.